Bylaws , CONSTITUTION, & Handbook

 Section 1.
-Any regionally or nationally accredited institution of higher education which offers a baccalaureate degree is eligible to establish a new chapter.
+Any regionally or nationally accredited institution of higher education which offers an associate's degree or baccalaureate degree is eligible to establish a new chapter.

 Section 2.
 Each institution with a chapter shall pay an annual affiliation fee approved by the National Executive Board of Directors.

 Section 3.
 The one-time (lifetime) individual member dues for students paid to the National Executive Office shall be not less than $10.
 The annual individual member dues for faculty/staff/alumni/honorary members paid to the National Executive Office shall be not less than $20.
 The exact amounts shall be determined by the executive committee of the chapter and shall be announced to chapter advisors at least three (3) months in advance of any changes in fee structure.